umareefarooq/Andriod-Studio-Small-Apps/README.md

    It has 3 steps:

-   Step 1 is data source.
+   Step one is to make a data source.

-   Step 2 is array adaptor.
+   Step two is to define and create an array adaptor.

-   Step 3 is connect listview with corresponding adaptor.
+   Step three is to connect listview with corresponding adaptor.

   ## Explicit Intent App